niiknow/vue-wp-plugin-starter/readme.txt

 **Scaffolding**

-Use the https://github.com/niiknow/vue-wp-plugin-starter/blob/main/init-plugin.sh bash script to scaffold a new plugin.
+Use the init-plugin.sh bash script to scaffold a new plugin.

 ```shell
 bash init-plugin.sh